-[5.3.E] CSP shall put in place a mechanism whereby the Customer shall be notified of any changes concerning an addition or a replacement of a subprocessor engaged by the CSP based on a general authorization by the Customer.
+[5.3.F] CSP shall put in place a mechanism whereby the Customer shall be notified of any changes concerning an addition or a replacement of a subprocessor engaged by the CSP based on a general authorization by the Customer.

-[5.3.F] CSP shall put in place a mechanism whereby the Customer shall be notified of any changes concerning applicable jurisdictions to a subprocessor engaged by the CSP where the CSP agreed upon processing Customer Personal Data in the scope of certain jurisdictions only and has been granted prior general authorization by the Customer to do so.
+[5.3.G] Notwithstanding the applicability of [5.3.F], CSP shall put in place a mechanism whereby the Customer shall be notified of any changes concerning applicable jurisdictions to a subprocessor engaged by the CSP where the CSP agreed upon processing Customer Personal Data in the scope of certain jurisdictions only and has been granted prior general authorization by the Customer to do so.